-My whole life has been a coping mechanism, and in this article I’m going to talk about destructive coping mechanisms with autism that I’ve had and how I overcame them – so stay till the very end, it’s going to be very insightful, and I’ll have tips on how to overcome the destructive coping mechanisms in our lives.
+My whole life has been a coping mechanism, and in this article I’m going to talk about destructive coping mechanisms with autism that I have had and how I overcame them – so stay till the very end, it is going to be very insightful, and I’ll have tips on how to overcome the destructive coping mechanisms in our lives.

 Destructive Coping Mechanisms with Autism

 So when I was a boy, the first thing I did was I started to rock back and forth when I was two years old.
 Now that, in itself, is not destructive.
 But over the years, I have calculated that I have rocked back and forth, at least 46,000 hours.